Vinyl Record Cleaning Myths vs Facts | How to Clean Records Safely

 Just because your record looks clean doesn’t mean it is.
 Even a visually spotless LP can be packed with residue that your stylus will happily grind deeper into the grooves.
 If you're hearing pops, crackles, or a duller sound than usual, it may not be the muck on your cartridge, it’s junk in the grooves.

-Regular cleaning whether dry or wet helps preserve not just your vinyl, but your stylus too.
+Regular vinyl record cleaning (whether dry brushing, wet cleaning, or professional vacuum record cleaning services in Malaysia) helps preserve not just your vinyl but also your stylus.

 Myth #2: Any rag will clean your record.